-Data Integration is a data preprocessing technique that involves combining data from multiple heterogeneous data sources into a coherent data store and provide a unified view of the data.
-These sources may include multiple data cubes, databases or flat files.
+Data Integration is a data preprocessing technique that combines data from multiple heterogeneous data sources into a coherent data store and provides a unified view of the data.
+These sources may include multiple data cubes, databases, or flat files.

-The data integration approach are formally defined as triple <G, S, M> where,
+The data integration approaches are formally defined as triple <G, S, M> where,

 G stand for the global schema,

-M stand for mapping between the queries of source and global schema.
+M stands for mapping between the queries of source and global schema.

-There are mainly 2 major approaches for data integration – one is “tight coupling approach” and another is “loose coupling approach”.
+There are mainly 2 major approaches for data integration – one is the “tight coupling approach” and another is the “loose coupling approach”.